 Applying for a Social Security Number and Card lists the documents you must bring to the session.
 There are different requirements for the social security number application and for the application for the letter of ineligibly.
 Please read the information that applies to you several days in advance so that you will have time to gather or prepare the documents you will need.

 If you plan to take the Driver's License Written Test, read What to Bring to the On-Campus Michigan Driver's License Written Test for information about the documents you should bring to the test.

 This workshop is co-sponsored by the Social Security Administration.

 This program will give you an introduction to leisure, cultural and educational activities at the University and in Ann Arbor.
 We will also have maps and brochures for you about places to visit.

 University Health Service (UHS) staff will describe campus health care services available to students and scholars, how to use services and how services relate to insurance.
 The workshop includes a 30-minute presentation followed by an optional tour of UHS.

 This workshop is co-sponsored by University Health Service (UHS).

-This orientation workshop is designed for international students and scholars who will work for the University of Michigan, and for students who will receive fellowships that pay for living expenses (not just tuition.)
+This orientation workshop is designed for all U-M international employees (including international students who will work for U-M), and for students who will receive fellowships that pay for living expenses (not just tuition.)